 The World of Siliar has a rich history going back almost 5000 years, as recorded by the elves.
 Coming to Siliar after the dragons invaded and destroyed their home world, the elves believed Siliar to be unpopulated, to have no sentient life, so the made it their home.
 Only years later did they find the humans already there.
 By then it was too late.

 The stories set in this world are varied and rich, grounded in a formidable history.
 Characters are the heart of the stories, but the epic events they experience carry the reader from scene to scene.
 In the body of works beginning with Valley of Regret, the Thrice Born collection begins, and readers are treated to the adventures of a group who come together, discover a vast plot to conquer and dominate the lands, and decide to take a stand.

 Wizards and warriors, legendary and unknown, young and old, men, women, girls, and boys—the ensemble of characters combine their commitment and their talents to take a stand.

 The epic adventures and mundane daily events are unfolded to readers in small (and sometimes not so small) action scenes that can be read on mobile devices or computer screens.
 The action is organized into sensible sections and linked from timelines.

 But readers can decide how they want to read them.
 Will the author's order be followed or will the events of one group be tracked first, then another?
 The readers can decide!

 Suitable For Most Readers

 The stories in the World of Siliar often include themes of good versus evil.
 The evil acts are written in such a way as to make clear what is going on.
 However, caution is used with themes some would consider unsuitable for teen readers.
-While Siliar was not written specifically for young readers, it is certainly not in appropriate for them.
+While Siliar was not written specifically for young readers, it is certainly not inappropriate for most of them.